Thomas More Chambers

 Inquests, Inquiries, Actions Against the Police and Public Authorities and Human Rights:

 Stephanie was awarded a First Class Honours in the Human Rights module of her Masters in Law.
-Stephanie is currently assisting with disclosure in relation to a high-profile inquiry in London.
-She often advises on potential actions against the police and public authorities and has considerable experience of independent prison adjudications and judicial reviews.
+From 2018 to 2023, Stephanie assisted with disclosure in relation to a number of high-profile inquiries in London, including Grenfell and the Post Office.
+She has advised on potential actions against the police and public authorities and has experience of independent prison adjudications and judicial reviews.

 Stephanie will consider pro-bono instructions in inquests on a case-by-case basis.